Import from Sketch or Figma

 You can force a group to be flattened by adding “+flinto” to the end of the group”s name in Sketch.

-Some features of Sketch are not available in Flinto.
+Some features of Sketch and Figma are not available in Flinto.

 - Blur effects: Flinto doesn’t support blur effects, so these will not import unless first flattened into bitmaps within Sketch.